-- Use the Maintenance screen (Section 31.2 on page 246) to manage firmware and your configuration files. - Use the Firmware Upgrade screen (Section 31.3 on page 249) to upload the latest firmware. - Use the Restore Configuration screen (Section 31.4 on page 251) to upload a stored device configuration file. - Use the Backup Configuration screen (Section 31.5 on page 251) to save your configurations for later use. - Use the Erase Running-Configuration screen (Section 31.2.1 on page 248) to reset the configuration to the Zyxel default configuration settings. - Use the Save Configuration screen (Section 31.2.2 on page 248) to save the current configuration settings to a specific configuration file on the Switch. - Use the Reboot System screen (Section 31.2.3 on page 248) to restart the Switch without physically turning the power off and load a specific configuration file. - Use the Tech-Support screen (Section 31.6 on page 252) to create reports for customer support if there are problems with the Switch.
+- Use the Maintenance screen (Section 31.2 on page 246) to manage firmware and your configuration files. - Use the Firmware Upgrade screen (Section 31.3 on page 250) to upload the latest firmware. - Use the Restore Configuration screen (Section 31.4 on page 251) to upload a stored device configuration file. - Use the Backup Configuration screen (Section 31.5 on page 252) to save your configurations for later use. - Use the Erase Running-Configuration screen (Section 31.2.1 on page 248) to reset the configuration to the Zyxel default configuration settings. - Use the Save Configuration screen (Section 31.2.2 on page 248) to save the current configuration settings to a specific configuration file on the Switch. - Use the Reboot System screen (Section 31.2.3 on page 248) to restart the Switch without physically turning the power off and load a specific configuration file. - Use the Tech-Support screen (Section 31.6 on page 252) to create reports for customer support if there are problems with the Switch. - Use the Certificates screen (Section 31.7 on page 254) to see the Certificate screen and import the Switch's CA-signed certificates.